phillipmblaine/pmb-picto-plots/README.md

         * (also accessible here: https://pixabay.com/api/docs/)
   * 5) On the API documentation page, scroll down to Search Images->parameters->key.
 Your API key is listed here
         * (also accessible here: https://pixabay.com/api/docs/#api_key)
-## How to Download PictoPlots, use your API Keys, and run PictoPlots locally:
+## How to Download PictoPlots, use your API Keys, and run PictoPlots locally
   * 1) Download the pmb-picto-plots repository (https://github.com/phillipmblaine/pmb-picto-plots) by cloning or ZIP
   * 2) Open the project in Visual Studio Code from the root of the project folder, pmb-picto-plots-main
         * If downloaded by ZIP, extract the contents first, then open the project from the root of the project folder, pmb-picto-plots-main